 - Ribs palpable under a layer of fat or not palpable at all

 - Waist isn’t prominently visible or completely obscured by body fat

 - Abdominal tuck either less pronounced or not present at all

 - Fat deposits on lumbar region of spine, neck, limbs and base of tail

 Weight Loss Tips for Adult Dogs

-Wanting to help your dog lose weight is a noble intention, and it could significantly affect the time you and your furry best friend get to spend together.
+Overweight dogs are at risk for a number of health problems, including joint problems, diabetes, kidney disease and respiratory difficulties.
+Wanting to help your dog lose weight to achieve a healthy weight range is a noble intention, and it could significantly affect the time you and your furry best friend get to spend together.
 Pooches that are in a prime physical condition are said to live around two years more than an overweight dog.

 - Stop giving your dog human treats or tidbits.

 - Cut back on protein and increase carbs.